Board of Directors

 Directors support and challenge the Headteacher by gathering information and opinions, asking questions, and discussing what is best for the school.
 They are not there to just rubber stamp decisions, they are a ‘critical friend’.
 They must be prepared to give and take advice and must be loyal to corporate decisions made by the governing board.
 Provided they act within the law they are protected from any financial liability for the decisions they take.

-- 2 additional meetings per term for School Development Plan and Curriculum links.
+- 2 additional meetings per term (at a mutually convenient time) for School Development Plan and Curriculum monitoring.

-- Occasional requests to form one-off panels e.g., for admissions.
+- Occasional requests to form one-off panels e.g., for admissions etc.

 - The time to prepare for meetings (reading papers in advance etc.).

 An ideal board of directors will include those with a wide range of skills and experience, including business acumen and life skills.
+However enthusiasm is also important, therefore, full training is available.
 We are fortunate that our recent annual skills audit has confirmed that we are well served at the moment, but additional IT skills would enhance us!

 Should you wish to make contact with the Board please do so via the Clerk.
-She may be contacted by e-mail LLayzell@educ.somerset.gov.uk or via the school office.
+She may be contacted by e-mail via the school office.